 You are walking parallel to the railway which soon comes into view on your left.
-After the path drops down to ground level continue for a further 125m and then turn right into Alt Grove, away from a footbridge over the tracks.
+After the path drops down to ground level continue for a further 125m and then turn right into a road (Alt Grove), away from a footbridge over the tracks.

 For the next 1 km you will be following a waymarked Cycle Route up to Wimbledon Common.

 Cross the road and take either of two paths branching off to the left.
-On the edge of this part of the common cross over West Side Common and go through the right-hand of two entrance gates onto an enclosed path between flower beds into Cannizaro Park.
+Cross a road (West Side Common) and go through the right-hand of two entrance gates onto an enclosed path between flower beds into Cannizaro Park.

 The left-hand entrance gate is for Cannizaro House, now the Hotel du Vin & Bistro.

 - Through Cannizaro Park (1¼ • 1¾ km)

 Go past the Millennium Fountain into the main part of the park, where there is a small Aviary ahead on your right.

 The fountain sculpture (by Richard Rome) is affectionately known as ‘The Teapot’.
 The aviary was based on the design of Turin Cathedral.

 Turn left and follow the path round to the dining area in the conservatory at the back of Cannizaro House, where there is a path going down the centre of the lawn.

 - For a direct route through the park you can take this path directly away from the house, into trees at the bottom and past a pond on the right.
 If you take this direct route (saving 750m), resume the directions at [?].